 - Alarm clocks are a must.
 It helps for kids to get themselves up in the morning.
 Otherwise, you get into the “sneaking back into bed” game (yes, it is a game and not a FUN one for Mom!).
 It just turns into a power struggle and a frustration.
 Even a six-year-old can work an alarm clock and they like the feeling of responsibility it gives them.

 Tip: If you have a kid who is hard to wake up, get an alarm clock with a very loud alarm and put it across the room from him.
 If nothing else, “the call of nature” should get to him once he is up and moving around.
-That’s why you put the alarm clear across the room.
+That’s why you put the alarm clear across the room – it gets their butt out of bed.

 - Bribes: If you don’t want to use the tough love approach, offer hot chocolate or some other treat on the mornings only for the children who are able to get ready on time.
 It may take a while, but it helps when they learn to take responsibility for themselves.